lukecarbis/digging-for-fire/content/posts/input-2024.md

 ### Film of the Year: Monkey Man, directed by Dev Patel

 I'm a sucker for a good, stupid, action film.
 Give me Fast & Furious, give me Taken, give me John Wick.
 And Monkey Man does.
 It's been described as an Indian John Wick – a fair comparison, but it's a lot more than that too.
 This film has a lot more heart than your typical shoot-em-up fare, plus the beautifully gritty backdrop of subcontinent slums.
-Sitting below all that are themes of poverty, the caste system, and Hindu nationalism.
+Hiding underneath it all are themes of poverty, the caste system, and Hindu nationalism.
 It's become my favourite action film, and my go to recommendation for anyone who enjoys the genre.
 This was Dev Patel's directorial debut, and I cannot wait to see what he creates next.

 ### Runner Up: Napoleon, directed by Ridley Scott